fwcd/d2/README.md

 To uninstall it, just run `helm uninstall d2`.

+> Note that the persistent volume storage claim by `d2` might still persist after uninstalling, in which case you could do [something like this](https://stackoverflow.com/questions/50667437/what-to-do-with-released-persistent-volume) (or reinstall `d2-local-storage`, if you installed it earlier).

 ## Configuration

 Navigate to your `local` folder or volume (as described in the sections above).